epogrebnyak/econometrics-navigator/docs/index.rst

 Changelog
 ---------

-- **v.0.0.2 (November 2018)** original version of EN nobody understood what it is good for, had sample articles on max likelihood, bootstrap, ANOVA.
+**v.0.0.4 (May 2019)**:

+- Science of teaching: quoting @gvwilson, @nickchk, @AllenDowney, @RochelleTerman at https://tinyurl.com/em-nav-teach
+- Data: added data from @stlouisfed/@quandl/@DBnomics along with several R data sources by @nickchk at https://tinyurl.com/em-nav-da
+- Books:

+   - `WM Venables.
+Exegeses on Linear Models <software.html#sas-and-terminology>`__
+   - Walpole, Myers, Myers, Ye.
+Probability and Statistics for Engineers and Scientists

-- **v.0.0.3 (April 2019)** scraps several unfinished articles, including
-  a section on applications (hard to fill it quickly).
+**v.0.0.3 (April 2019)** scraps several unfinished articles, including a section on applications (hard to fill it quickly).
 Three main parts in content established (own articles, textbook annotations and how to teach resources).

+**v.0.0.2 (November 2018)** original version of EN nobody understood what it is good for, had sample articles on max likelihood, bootstrap, ANOVA.

 Content
 -------